phtrithong/chat-module/readme.md

   ```

 - Create a new room for users

-  In the demo, a new room will be create for 3 users: `sylId`, `jaxId` and `joeId`
+  - In the demo, a new room will be create for 3 users: `sylId`, `jaxId` and `joeId`

-  Example for create a new room for users
+  - Example for creating a new room for users

   ```bash
   cd handlers